AndreCo17/Pong-Game/README.md

 A remake of the game Pong with mods that enhance gameplay.

-Includes: Color changes, Countdowns, Space Theme Pack, and Sounds
+Includes: Color changes, Countdowns, Space Theme Pack, Score Goal Setting and Sounds